Back to docs

 /kit-tools:create-visionDefine the product vision interactively

-/kit-tools:complete-featureMark a feature spec as completed and archive it
+/kit-tools:complete-implementationMark a feature spec as completed and archive it

 /kit-tools:sync-projectFull sync between code and docs (--quick for audit)

-/kit-tools:validate-featureValidate a feature branch against its feature spec (quality, security, compliance)
+/kit-tools:validate-implementationValidate a feature branch against its feature spec (quality, security, compliance)

-/kit-tools:execution-statusCheck progress and status of autonomous execution
+/kit-tools:execution-statusCheck progress and status of autonomous epic execution; acts as supervisor when monitoring is enabled

 #Hooks Reference